vinfnet/simple-cvm-cmk-demo/README.md

 # ARM Template
 Create a simple CVM with CMK enabled (work-in-progress)

-You'll need to create a disk encryption set and encryption key (use Azure Keyvault Premium) and replace the relevant values in the parameter file.
+You'll need to pre-create a disk encryption set and encryption key (use Azure Keyvault Premium) and replace the relevant values in the parameter file, see 'snippet-createDES.ps1' for an automated way to do this in an existing Azure Key Vault _Premium_ instance - in future will try to do this in the ARM template itself, seems complex to get the resource ID for the DES and pass it in the same ARM template (or, at-least I haven't figured out how to do it yet)

 To deploy from the command line: